 With the Covid-19 pandemic still raging in some parts of the world, gyms remain closed, and most of us are going crazy.
-But, the strongest ability of an alive human being is to adapt to different circumstances.
+But, a human being’s strongest ability is to adapt to different and often difficult circumstances.

 Even with the strictest gym mentality that heavily relies on the “no excuses” poster hanged right above our beds, it’s quite tricky to maintain a physique in a time when going to our iron paradise (the gym) is considered a significant health hazard.

 Those of us who can’t go a week without pushing our bodies to the limit are trying to find the best way to maintain our body’s physical performance, but I have to admit, it’s harder than I thought.
-The feeling of breaking your own personal best at the squat rack is irreplaceable, but we have to find an alternative, otherwise it’s back to explaining skinny legs to our grandchildren.
+The feeling of breaking your own personal best at the squat rack is irreplaceable, but, we have to find an alternative solution.

 A lot of fitness enthusiasts who are stuck at home switched over to bodyweight exercises, except those who have all the equipment they need for a proper home-gym training session.
 Not that there’s anything wrong with calisthenics, but how on earth can we maintain our leg muscles without some heavy plates and a bar?
 According to many calisthenics athletes, the answer is bodyweight squats, a lot of them.

 Advantages of Bodyweight Squats

 Let’s not focus only on the negative side of this situation.
 Bodyweight squats can be done anywhere, and they might be the real leg-muscle savior.
 You don’t need any equipment to perform them, and if you have the will for it, you can rep out hundreds of them in less than twenty minutes.

 Doing this will result in a great cardio session, as well as some nice endurance building in your quads and glutes.
 But what happens when you can do so many of them that it doesn’t make sense anymore?
 You switch things up, and here’s how.